ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/string/ReplaceNoCase.md

 Replaces occurrences of substring1 in a string with obj, in a specified scope.

+The search is case-sensitive.
+Function returns original string with replacements made

 ## Method Signature

 ```
 ReplaceNoCase(string=[string], substring1=[string], obj=[string], scope=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|